tapanhegde26/research_paper_analyser_agent/README.md

 - **Google AI Agents Intensive Course** (Nov 10-14, 2025)
 - **Kaggle Community** for hosting the competition
-- **ADK Team** for the Agent Development Kit
+- **Google Gemini Team** for the powerful 2.0 Flash model
 - **arXiv** for providing open access to research papers
-- All open-source contributors
+- All open-source contributors (FastAPI, LangChain, etc.)

 ---

-## 🌟 Star This Project!
+## 📞 Contact

-If you find this helpful, please star the repository and share it with other researchers!
+For questions or demo requests, please open an issue or contact via the Kaggle discussion forum.

 ---